 Commitment to Racial Justice

-As part of our commitment to building a just, sustainable, and resilient world for all, the Northeastern University School of Public Policy and Urban Affairs is committed to harnessing the fullness of our expertise, resources, and relationships to center racial justice in every aspect of our teaching, research, campus relationships, and community engagement.
+The School of Public Policy and Urban Affairs at Northeastern University is committed to countering oppression and centering social and racial justice in every aspect of our teaching, research, campus relationships, and community engagement.

 We aspire to realize this vision by:

-- Striving to diversify our student body, faculty, and staff and provide a welcoming and inclusive workplace that allows everyone to thrive personally, academically and professionally
+- Striving to recruit and support a diverse student body, faculty and staff and then provide a welcoming and inclusive workplace that allows everyone to thrive personally, academically and professionally

-- Supporting undergraduate and graduate students of color in their academic studies and career planning.
+- Supporting undergraduate and graduate students of diverse identities in their academic studies and career planning.

-- Ensuring that principles of racial justice are embedded throughout our curriculum.
+- Ensuring that principles of social and racial justice are embedded throughout our curriculum.

-- Centering the assets, lived experiences, knowledge, and voices of the communities in which we teach, learn, and conduct research.
+- Centering the, lived experiences, knowledge, and voices of the communities in which we teach, learn, and conduct research.